-While game music composers created many ingenious masterpieces, they also leverage some well-known classical pieces and weaved them into gaming music.
+While game music composers created many ingenious masterpieces, they also leveraged some well-known classical pieces and weaved them into gaming music.
 The game creators and composers skillfully incorporated expressive classical music into modern video games.
-Within the past decades classical music has been finding its way into the world of video games.
+Within the past decades, classical music has been finding its way into the world of video games.

 For example, Rossini’s William Tell Overture is frequently used for racing or a sense of urgency.
 Just Dance 2016 features the 4th movement of the Overture.

 The Disney Fantasia: Music Evolved Xbox game uses Mozart’s Einer Kleine Nachtmusik to convey a happy and cheerful scene.

 Over the past decades, video games have also begun to intersect more directly with musical culture.